oza5/Operating-Systems-Labs/README.md

 # Operating-Systems-Labs

-Operating System's Labs done as projecst for CMPSC 473 at Penn State University
+Operating System's Labs done as projects for CMPSC 473 at Penn State University